BROK the InvestiGator: Development

 The game has started development in 2016 and has been in the process for about six years to create, with wrap-up in 2022.
 Previous working titles for the game were Tough BROK and BROK the Brawler Detective.
-The final title was settled on BROK the InvestiGator, as a play on the words "alligator" and "investigator", given the titular character on who he is.
+The final title was settled on BROK the InvestiGator, as a play on the words "alligator" and "investigator", given what the titular character is.
 A few years later, further into development, an official Kickstarter page was launched on January 5, 2021, to provide the funding needed for the game's completion.
 The game was quickly successfully crowdfunded as Breton reached his main pledge goal towards a minimum of €12,000 ($14,287 in 2021) in just 17 hours.
 Additional "stretch goals", such as better and smoother animations as well as additional and optional boss battles, an official theme song for the game, an official comic book based on the game, multiple contextual game over screens, a developer commentary and even couch co-op multiplayer, were also reached.
 By the end of the Kickstarter funding campaign on February 5, 2021, the final results came with a funding of 346%, backed by 1,060 supporters with €41,588 ($49,515 in 2021) total, reaching more than triple its original main goal.

 The game has been advertised as the first of a hybrid between a point and click adventure game and a side-scrolling beat 'em up with role-playing game elements (specifically, as a "Punch n' Click" game).
 The game's art style was inspired by western animation from the 1980s and early 1990s, generally from The Disney Afternoon, of which its cartoons were very popular throughout the 1990s.
 In addition, the script for the first part of the game was edited by Disney pioneer Jymn Magon, an American television and film writer who served as co-creator/writer for DuckTales, Adventures of the Gummi Bears, TaleSpin and A Goofy Movie.

 With game development mainly being done in France, the game however was written, scripted and voice-acted entirely in English with more than 23,000 lines of dialogue provided.
 Afterwards, Breton himself has then translated all the game text and dialogue into French.
 The game would be available in a total of ten languages overall on launch day.
 In addition to English and French, the game would also be officially localized and translated into Japanese, Castilian Spanish, German, Italian, Brazilian Portuguese, Russian, Polish and Simplified Chinese.
+In November 2022, an eleventh language option which is Traditional Chinese was also added, as Eastasiasoft handled publication of a PlayStation 5 release of the game for the Taiwan/Hong Kong markets.
 However, the voice acting would still only be in English regardless, as the audio dialogue will be displayed through translated subtitle text towards all non-English language options.
 Due to budget and time constraints, there are currently no plans to dub the game in other languages.
-As of Version 1.2.1, An eleventh language option which is Traditional Chinese has been added for this game, as Eastasiasoft will handle publication of a PlayStation 5 release of this game for Taiwan/Hong Kong.